huntingh/Communication-and-Fake-News-Detection/README.md

  - Changed the max_length variable at the top of the cell.
  - Copy and pasted a section of the version code.
 	 - In image 2, the start of version 0 is visible.
 Version 0 was the code used in the original experiment.
-	 - Increased the new version identifiier to an unused number.
+	 - Increased the new version identifier to an unused number.
 	 - Changed the word length in the function to match the new max_length value.
  - Changed the version variable to match the new version identifier.
 	 - The second edited cell was